 Electronics: Please keep your laptops and tablets closed during lecture.
-Try to remember to keep your phones on vibrate (and put away).
+You will not need them during lectures.
+If you have a special need, let me know and I will try to accommodate it.
+Remember to keep your phones on vibrate (and put away).

 Homework: There will be four homework assignments, each due at the beginning of class.
 Any homework turned in later than 15 minutes after class starts will be considered late, and get half credit.
-No homework will be accepted more than two class periods late, and no homework will be accepted after the start of the final exam.
+No homework will be accepted more than two class periods late, and no homework will be accepted after the answer key is posted (usually 24 hours before an exam).
 You will find the homework assignments to be good study guides for the exams.
 I encourage working together on the HW assignments, but you must each turn in your own separate assignment.